Geetha63/MS-Teams-Scripts/Add App to Teams/README.md

   AppName

-  TeamName
+  TeamId

 # Procedure to run the script

    To excute `Add App to Teams` download/copy and paste the script into powershell

+   Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`

    Provide the input parameters AppName,TeamId and hit enter to proceed further on the script

-   Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`

  ### Example

  To install OneNote app, please provide app displayname: OneNote for parameter $AppName, OneNote will be installed after successful running of the script

 #### Expected Output
 OneNote has been installed

+A log file will be generated with exceptions, errors along with script execution time